fyngyrz/soyacro/README.md

 Once [check.py](check.py) is running, it will keep running until you press `return` without providing a term to search for.

+Each time you enter a new term or set of terms, [check.py](check.py) reloads the acrobase; this is done so that any saved edits show up immediately.

 ## [aambase.txt](aambase.txt):

 This contains macros you can use in your posts.
 The macro language,